Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: -Skorokhod topology and weak convergence

 We denote by $\textrm{BL}(E)$ the vector space of bounded Lipschitz functions on $E$.
-The space $BL(E)$ is equipped with the norm

-\end{definition} \begin{definition}[Bounded Lipschitz metric] Let $\mu,\nu$ be two probability measures on $E$.
-The bounded Lipschitz distance between $\mu$ and $\nu$ is defined by

-\end{definition} It is not difficult to show that the bounded Lipschitz distance defines indeed a metric on the space of probability measures on $E$.
+The space $BL(E)$ is equipped with the norm { } \end{definition} \begin{definition}[Bounded Lipschitz metric] Let $\mu,\nu$ be two probability measures on $E$.
+The bounded Lipschitz distance between $\mu$ and $\nu$ is defined by { } \end{definition} The bounded Lipschitz distance defines a metric on the space of probability measures on $E$.
 Moreover, the bounded Lipschitz distance metrizes the weak convergence of probability measures on $E$, i.e.